rs239/schema/README.md

 ### Installation
 pip install schema_learn

-For the examples below you'll also need scanpy ("pip install scanpy").
+For the examples below, you'll also need scanpy ("pip install scanpy").
 We use fast_tsne below for visualization, but feel free to use your favorite tool.

 ### Sample Data
-The data in the examples below is from the paper below; we thank the authors for making it available
+The data in the examples below is from the paper below; we thank the authors for making it available:
   * Tasic et al. *Shared and distinct transcriptomic cell types across neocortical areas*.
 Nature.
 2018 Nov;563(7729):72-78. doi:10.1038/s41586-018-0654-5

 We make available a processed subset of the data for demonstration and analysis.